jochen777/jWebForm/doc/template.md

 ## Available data within the Decoration

-label: the label of the element
+label: the label of the field
-helptext: the helptext of the element
+helptext: the helptext of the field
-placeholder: the placeholder (if element supports this )
+placeholder: the placeholder (if field supports this )